liquity/bold/README.md

         uint256 _upperHint,
         uint256 _lowerHint,
         uint256 _maxUpfrontFee
     )`: Change’s the caller’s annual interest rate on their Trove.
-The update is considered “premature” if they’ve recently changed their interest rate (i.e. within `INTEREST_RATE_ADJ_COOLDOWN` seconds), and if so, they incur an upfront fee (see the interest rate adjustment section [LINK]).
+The update is considered “premature” if they’ve recently changed their interest rate (i.e. within `INTEREST_RATE_ADJ_COOLDOWN` seconds), and if so, they incur an upfront fee - see the [interest rate adjustment section](#interest-rate-adjustments-redemption-evasion-mitigation).
 The fee is also based on the system average interest rate, so the user may provide a `_maxUpfrontFee` if they make a premature adjustment.

 - `applyTroveInterestPermissionless(uint256 _troveId, uint256 _lowerHint, uint256 _upperHint)`: Applies the Trove’s accrued interest, i.e. adds the accrued interest to its recorded debt and updates its `lastDebtUpdateTime` to now.
 The purpose is to make sure all Troves can have their interest applied with sufficient regularity even if their owner doesn’t touch them.
 Also makes unredeemable Troves that have reached `debt > MIN_DEBT` (e.g. from interest or redistribution gains) become redeemable again, by reinserting them to the SortedList and previous batch (if they were in one).